Visa Traveler

 Benefits of US visa - Transiting via the US vs Direct Example 1

-Above is an example of a one-way flight to Mexico City, Mexico from Frankfurt, Germany via the US vs direct.
-As you can see, flying via the US is almost HALF THE PRICE!
+Above is an example of a one-way flight to Mexico City, Mexico, from Frankfurt, Germany, via the US vs a direct flight.
+As you can see, flying via the US is almost 1/4th THE PRICE!

 Example 2